ORG-www/Apparel/README.md

-APPAREL, is MERN stack based ecommerce clothing app.
-It is designed using ReactJS, NodeJS, Express, and MongoDB.
+APPAREL, is a MERN stack based ecommerce clothing App.
+It is designed using ReactJS, NodeJS, Express and MongoDB.
 Redux is implemented for cart, store and user state updation.
 JWT is used for authentication.
 I have used Razorpay API for payment of the items.
 I have also used persistence of the state in the cart for any specific user.

 <img src= shop/Screenshot%202024-06-17%20195857.png>